Home » Do Tortoises Shells Grow with Them?

 According to the Journal of Zoology, the growth of tortoises can differ between males and females.

 Females tend to be larger than their male counterparts.
-The species also play a role in how big a tortoise will grow.
+The species also plays a role in how big a tortoise will grow.
 For example, sulcata tortoises grow much larger than red-footed tortoises.

 How Fast Do Tortoise Shells Grow?

 Shells grow along with the tortoise itself, as the shell is vital to the skeletal system.
-The rate the tortoise grows depends on factors such as:
+The rate a tortoise will grow depends on the following factors:

 The growth rate also depends on the tortoise species because some species grow faster than others.